elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ## PICTURES

 A "picture", in my noodle, is an image made of pixels.
-Usually, zillions of 'em.
+Geralmente, milhões de 'em.
 Pictures are very goofy things, thanks to the kluge's unbalanced foolbox and the myriad "standard" formats in which pictures can be stored.
 Fortunately, my creators have wrapped them up for you.
 Here's the definition:

 A picture is a thing [with stuff you don't want to know about].

 Here are two sample pictures:

 I apologize for the quality of these images.
 I discovered them in the ancient archives when I was researching the founding of the Osmosian Order.

 You can create a picture in a variety of ways.
 You can load one from a path that contains a BMP, JPG, GIF, or some other standard-format image.
 You can read a standard-format image into a buffer, and use that buffer as the source for your picture.
-Or you can grab a picture off the internet with a URL.
+Ou você pode pegar uma foto na internet com uma URL.
 You can also create a picture by drawing something and then "extracting" the portion you want.
 This is the general format:

 CREATE a picture FROM something.

 Once you have a picture, you can DRAW it.
 Or apply the standard "Graphic Transformations" to it.
 Or use it as a model for a real work of art, as we did with the Cal Monet sample program.

 ## POLYGONS

 My creators told me two things about polygons:

-A polygon is a thing with some vertices.
+Um polígono é uma coisa com alguns vértices.
 A vertex is a thing with an x coord, a y coord, and a spot at the x.

 Polygons and vertices are "things" and therefore, unlike my other graphic objects, have to be created and destroyed.
 You have to append your vertices to your polygons, too.
 These are the kind of things you'll say:

 CREATE a polygon.
 CREATE a vertex GIVEN a spot.
 APPEND a vertex TO a polygon.
 DESTROY a polygon.

 I'll get rid of the vertices for you if you remember to get rid of the polygon.

 Once you've got a polygon you can DRAW it.
 You can also perform all the usual "Graphic Transformations" on it.
 And if you ask me to SMOOTH it, I will move the vertices around — and add some new ones — to round it up for you.
 Here's a sample polygon, plain and smoothed:

 Sweet!
 I love drawing sine waves and other trigonometric figures without using any real numbers.
 I just hope Master Leopold is watching.

 ## VERTEX